-A baseline energy model is a model that quantifies electricity, gas, or renewable energy use (i.e. energy use) inside a project measurement boundary and represents conditions before the project is undertaken.
+A baseline energy model is a model that quantifies electricity, gas, or renewable energy use (i.e. energy use) inside a project measurement boundary and represents conditions before the upgrade is undertaken.
 A baseline energy model can be established by regression analysis or an estimate of the mean.

-For both regression analysis and estimate of the mean, the baseline period must end no more than 24 months before the project works start date3: it can be a relatively short metered measurement, or it can be a long metered measurement.
+For both regression analysis and estimate of the mean, the baseline period must end no more than 24 months, plus any further time allowances outlined in Accounting for COVID-19 Under VEU (2021), before the project works start date3: